EmorySPARC/ACLREG-Arthrex-Biomechanics-Data-Aggregation-Visualization/README.md

 1. **Export time-series data from Qualisys JSON → CSV**
 2. **Generate group-level biomechanics plots from CSV**

-This repository is designed for biomechanics workflows (e.g., ACLR / re-tear studies) where you want a clean, repeatable path from raw exports to publication-ready figures.
+This repo contains workflows for ACLREG/Arthrex where you want a clean, repeatable path from raw exports to publication-ready figures.
+Could be modified for anything that utilizes Qualisys reporting outputs.

 ---